enqueuer-land/enqueuer/README.md

 -	reports back the [result](/outputExamples/).

 ### let me draw it for you
-This is how your event-driven-component should acts when triggered by an *Input*:\
+This is how your event-driven-component acts when triggered by an *Input*:\
 ![2018-03-11 19_20_00](https://media.giphy.com/media/YWLDPktqvpBIBgzYEX/giphy.gif "Event-driven-component expected behavior")

 What **enqueuer** does is to trigger *Input*, by itself, so the component-to-be-tested acts like it should.